Skip to content

 Can I contribute to an HSA if I use Direct Primary Care?

-Short answer: Yes, starting in 2026, certain qualifying Direct Primary Care arrangements do not disqualify you from contributing to an HSA, as long as you otherwise meet HSA eligibility rules.
+Short answer: Yes.
+Beginning in 2026, a qualifying Direct Primary Care arrangement no longer disqualifies you from contributing to an HSA, and DPC fees within the monthly limits are themselves HSA-eligible expenses, as long as you otherwise meet HSA eligibility rules.

-Direct Primary Care (DPC) is an arrangement where you pay a flat monthly fee directly to a primary care provider for routine services, rather than using traditional insurance.
+Direct Primary Care (DPC) is an arrangement where you pay a flat monthly fee directly to a primary care provider for routine services, rather than billing traditional insurance.

-Historically, DPC arrangements created uncertainty for HSA eligibility because they could be viewed as providing medical benefits before an HDHP deductible was met.
-However, recent federal legislation and IRS guidance changed this treatment.
+Historically, DPC arrangements created uncertainty for HSA eligibility because a DPC membership could be viewed as a second health plan providing medical benefits before the HDHP deductible was met.
+The One Big Beautiful Bill Act (OBBBA) resolved that uncertainty.

-Even with a qualifying DPC arrangement, you must still meet all other HSA eligibility rules, including enrollment in an HSA-qualified HDHP.
+Even with a qualifying DPC arrangement, you must still meet all other HSA eligibility rules, including enrollment in an HSA-qualified high-deductible health plan and having no other disqualifying coverage.

 Sources

-• IRS News Release on expanded HSA eligibility under the One Big Beautiful Bill Act: https://www.irs.gov/newsroom/treasury-irs-provide-guidance-on-new-tax-benefits-for-health-savings-account-participants-under-the-one-big-beautiful-bill
+• Treasury/IRS news release on expanded HSA benefits under the One Big Beautiful Bill Act: https://www.irs.gov/newsroom/treasury-irs-provide-guidance-on-new-tax-benefits-for-health-savings-account-participants-under-the-one-big-beautiful-bill

 Content history